timacdonald/multiformat-response-objects/readme.md

 ## Default response format

 It is possible to set a default response format, either from the calling controller, or from within the response object itself.
-This default format will be used if the url and the `Accept` header have no set value, or if not matches are found against existing `Accept` types.
+This default format will be used if the url and the `Accept` header have no set value, or if no matches are found against existing `Accept` types.

 ### In the controller